 Residents of South Carolina who are unable to read or use regular print materials as a result of temporary or permanent visual or physical limitations may receive Talking Book Services through the South Carolina State Library.

-This includes those who are blind or have a visual or physical disability that prevents them from reading or handling print materials.
+This includes those who are blind, have a qualifying visual, physical or reading disability that prevents them from reading or handling print materials.
 Patrons of all ages are welcome to enroll and use the Talking Book Services.
-Some schools and medical facilities are also eligible to apply for service as institutions.
+Schools and medical facilities are also eligible to apply for service as institutions, if they serve individuals who have qualifying conditions.

 Who qualifies as a "competent authority"?

-- Professional staff of hospitals, institutions, and public or private welfare agencies (e.g., social workers, case workers, counselors, rehabilitation teachers, and superintendents).
+Doctors of medicine, doctors of osteopathy, ophthalmologists, optometrists, psychologists, registered nurses, therapists, or professional staff of hospitals, institutions, and public or welfare agencies (such as educators, social workers, case workers, counselors, rehabilitation teachers, certified reading specialists, school psychologists, superintendents, or librarians).

 What does it mean to apply as an institution?